Do I Need a Racine Sexual Assault Lawyer?

 Often, the alleged victim (the person making the allegations of sexual assault) is working with the police and the police have instructed the alleged victim to record any conversations with you and to try to get you to make a statement that can be used against you in court.
 I have even seen cases in which the police instructed the alleged victim to contact the person who is accused of sexual assault in an attempt to get the person to make a statement that can be used in court.

-Contact Racine sexual assault lawyer Christopher Glinski of Glinski Law Office for a free consultation at (262) 632-1555.
+Contact Racine sexual assault lawyer Christopher Glinski of Glinski Law Office for a free consultation on criminal defense cases at (262) 632-1555.